ibm-bluemix-push-notifications/Retail-Customer-Feedback-Scenario/README.md

 ## Overview

-The Mood-based-push-sample implements the core features of the scenario described above.
-It showcases OpenWhisk, Watson APIs, Cloudant with Bluemix Push Notifications Service and demonstrates mobile integration capabilities.
-The Feedback app will register a feedback on recent purchased item to the cloudant `complaints` database.
-The openWhisk will read the changes in the `complaints` and will send the data to Watson Tone Analyzer.
-The Tone Analyzer will send back the results to OpenWhisk , by analyzing the result OpenWhisk will fetch appropriate message from Cloudant `moods` database and constructs a valid message .
-This message get pushed to `IBM Push Notifications Service` and deliver to the mobile device.
+The mood-based push sample implements the core features of the scenario described above.
+It showcases OpenWhisk, Watson APIs, and Cloudant with Bluemix Push Notifications service and demonstrates mobile integration capabilities.
+The Feedback app will register a feedback on the recently purchased items to the cloudant `complaints` database.
+The OpenWhisk will read changes in the `complaints` and will send data to Watson Tone Analyzer.
+The Tone Analyzer will send back the results to OpenWhisk.
+By analyzing the results, OpenWhisk will fetch appropriate message from Cloudant `moods` database and construct a valid message.
+This message gets pushed to `IBM Push Notifications service`, and is delivered to the mobile device.

 ## Requirements

 ### Setup Bluemix and Cloudant.

-Follow the steps below ,
+Complete the steps:

  1. Create a [Bluemix Application](http://console.ng.bluemix.net).
 Configure the Bluemix Push Notifications service.

- 2. Create and Bind a Watson Tone Analyzer Service to your application.
+ 2. Create and bind a Watson Tone Analyzer Service to your application.

- 3. Create a database named Mood in your [Cloudant](https://cloudant.com/).
-In the `mood` database create a view named `new_view` and design named `moodPick`.
+ 3. Create a database named `mood` in your [Cloudant](https://cloudant.com/).
+In the `mood` database, create a view named `new_view` and design named `moodPick`.

- 4. Click on the new design document you have created in previous step and edit it with the below given lines.
+ 4. Click the new design document you have created in step 3 and update it with the following lines.
 Do not have to change the `_id` and `_rev` values.

 	```
 	 {